 - 1. High performance buildings - a.
 Impactful, resilient, and cost-effective electrification technologies and approaches to decarbonizing the building sector - 2.
 Clean transportation - a.
 Technologies that address the market barriers to electric vehicle deployment across weight classes, as well as technologies that reduce GHG emissions through vehicle-mile travelled reduction and reduction of fuel usage in vehicles that have no electrification solution at present - 3.
 Offshore wind - a.
 Project risk and cost reduction, market confidence enhancement and economic development that advance this new industry - 4.
-Net zero grid' - a.
-Technologies that enable a transition to a modernized and smarter grid which can host sufficient clean energy and flexible load resources to reach Net Zero, such as microgrids and energy storage
+Net zero grid - a.
+Technologies that enable a transition to an electric grid that can support the high penetration of intermittent renewable generation and electrification load needed to meet the Commonwealth's Net Zero by 2050 goal.